Wednesday, June 16, 2010

 So it all comes down to how can I make myself immortal, not how can I give up my life.
 This immortality quest is more than freezing Ted Williams, but not well thought out.
 Austerities constrict the blood vessels.
 I have met some who will make this happen by the way they think, or the way they eat, or the way they pray.
 I tell you they die whole generations before those who live long lives out of Psalm 91.
 None of this has a corner on wierdness.
 The religious aspects are appalling, from Tibetan monks on.
 Van de Wetering in his second Zen book catalogs especially well the divisions, the pettiness of those who seek, do you want to call it, truth?
 Small minded, not generous.
 But Beissel's control of the seminal fluid like his Taoist tantric cousin Zinzendorf has to be at the top of the deluded list.
 So what if you can dry a wet towel on your naked body in winter by a mountain stream.
 The maelstrom continues within.
 So what if you cook marijuana in the monstrance on the altar during mass?
 More publicly, so what if you take those drug letters and get high?
 It's no different that starving yourself on a tower in the desert like Bunuel's monk.
 Henry Miller on D. H. Lawrence celebrates his death wishes many ways.
 The same in Battille and in those quasi linguists/biologists that say the voice of death is the voice of the animal in the human.How to calm those waves, that storm of thought when the mind stops thinking, is elusive.
 Disorder the mind and the brain will follow might be their motto.
 Making yourself immortal by Science is like making yourself wise by dope.

 Rediscover your virginity!
 To read the Chronicon about Conrad Beissel is less inhibiting than reading about the Order.
-Those snobberies, shibboleths and mysticisms generalize from emaciated singing hermits to Rosicrucian alchemists.
-The verbiage about mysticism is worse, spiritualizing knowledge that mystics say they have by tantrism and siddhi power.
+Those snobberies, shibboleths and mysticisms generalized from emaciated singing hermits by Rosicrucian alchemists produce a worse verbiage about mysticism, spiritualizing knowledge that mystics say they have by tantrism and siddhi power.

 This version of the man of raw clay,